Posted on May 17, 2016

 Our latest iteration of active shooter training is focused on people living their day-to-day lives and being confronted by an active shooter at a mall, restaurant, church, or any other location they may frequent.

 The agreed-upon definition of an active shooter by U.S. government agencies is “an individual actively engaged in killing or attempting to kill people in a confined and populated area.”

-Active shooter situations are unpredictable and evolve quickly so an immediate reaction is important.
+Active shooter situations are unpredictable and evolve quickly, so an immediate reaction is essential.
 Police are not always going to be near when the unthinkable happens; it is going to take time.
 By the time police arrive many victims may be dead or severely wounded.
 This will be particularly true in areas with longer police response times.
 It is critical for individuals to take immediate action.

 When we go back and review security footage from previous active shooter cases, we see that a typical reaction is to freeze in place.
 Victims become stuck and do not know what to do, or they fail to identify what exactly is taking place.
 A concept taught throughout all our defensive training courses is the ability to understand what is taking place with a higher level of situational awareness and without acting paranoid.
 Part of that awareness is to be thinking of a plan, knowing your exits, and to have in mind what you can do if a violent event takes place.
 Being in the right mindset gives us the ability to recognize the signs leading up to an attack or to respond appropriately when the attack occurs.

 When most people enter a hotel, they do not take mental notes of potential cover versus concealment locations as well as emergency exits.
 What runs through your mind when entering a public space?
 You do not know how far you will be from the explosion or gunshots so thinking about distance is important, this means moving away from the threat as fast and as far as you can, as quickly as you possibly can.
 In the event of an active shooter in a public area, you need to be in a situational mindset to get you and your family out of harm’s way quickly.